Jandini/Jandini/README.md

-Hi, I'm Matt
+Hi, I'm Matt Janda

-This is my software engineering journey.
+I would like to share my software engineering journey the years.
 You can find most of the things I was working on and how I developed my software engineering skills.
 I will be slowly updating it to include all my personal and professional work and experience.